Yes, yes, as you know, Penultimo is dormant in 2013, but we’ve recently made a Penultimo-worthy discovery and we’d love to share it with you.

 Check out Pyrmont too:

-Anonymous asked: Hello, I am a student journalist on assignment from UTS.
+Anonymous said: Hello, I am a student journalist on assignment from UTS.
 I would like to explore recent community issues in Ultimo.
 Would Penultimo hint a few local issues which I could touch on or do some basic research on?
 Thank you.

 We don’t want to do your homework for you!
 Also, we don’t live in Ultimo any more and so we cannot claim to have a good solid knowledge of “recent community issues” any more.
 Have a read of this blog, and other local media.
 Take a walk around Ultimo.
 Ask locals and shopkeepers what they’re concerned about.